MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-to-linux-vm-using-azure-devops-services.md

 7. Commit your change.
 8. After a few minutes, you will see a new release created on the **Releases** page of Azure DevOps.
 Open the release to see the deployment taking place.
 Congratulations!

-## Troubleshooting the Jenkins plugin
+## Troubleshooting the Jenkins plug-in

-If you encounter any bugs with the Jenkins plugins, file an issue in the [Jenkins JIRA](https://issues.jenkins-ci.org/) for the specific component.
+If you encounter any bugs with the Jenkins plug-ins, file an issue in the [Jenkins JIRA](https://issues.jenkins-ci.org/) for the specific component.

 ## Next steps